posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

  }
 ```

-This is quite a big change, and most of the times it won't be as easy as
+This requires quite a big change, and most of the times it won't be as easy as
 in the example above.
 Gladly, this code is safe for concurrent usage.
-On the other hand, this is also not a good solution,
+However, this is also not a good solution.
-let's understand why.
+Let's understand why.

-The `context` package documentation contains the following paragraph.
+The `context` package documentation contains the following paragraph, to which I added my thoughts.
-Please follow the paragraph citation and my wanderings about them.

 > Programs that use Contexts should follow these rules to keep interfaces
 > consistent across packages and enable static analysis tools to check
 > context propagation:

-We need to follow rules when using context.
+Here we are told that We need to follow rules when using context.
 We need to use linters to check our context propagation.
 Are we using such tools?
 [Apparently](https://github.com/golang/go/issues/16742), there is no such tool.